volmarl/aerospike-cli/readme.md

 1. Ensure a secondary index exists on the bin you're querying
 2. Create the index using `create-index` command
 3. Verify the index type matches the data type (numeric vs string)
+4. Use `show-indexes` to verify index state is RW (read-write ready)

 ### UDF Issues